BreahzelbubKunda/BreahzelbubKunda/README.md

+- 👋 Hiya,
-- 👋 Hiya,😀 I’m @BreahzelbubKunda 39 👩
+- 😀I’m @BreahzelbubKunda 39 👩
+- 🗺 Where in the world am I?
+Melbourne 🇦🇺
-- 👀 I’m interested in ...
-Way to many things to list 💻 is an obvious one haha 🎮 as well
+- 👀 I’m interested in way to many things to list 💻 is an obvious one haha 🎮 as well
-- 🌱 I’m currently learning how to use Zorin OS as I have finally got rid of Windows after using it for 20+ years 🤣
+- 🤔 I’m currently learning how to use Zorin OS as I have finally got rid of Windows after using it for 20+ years 🤣
 - 😈 Nawty,Nutty or Nice? 🤣🤣 depends on how I'm feeling someday's all 3
 - 📫 How to reach me ...📧 breahzelbub@gmail.com or 👻 breahzelbubk on Snapchat
-- 🗺 Where do you hail from?
-Melbourne 🇦🇺
 - ⚡ Fun fact: ...I 🎤 and 💃 everywhere I go 🤣
   To whomever has taken the time to read this I say Thank you and have a
                         Freaking amazing day ✌♥🤟